You are here

 Music 185 – The Concert Season (2 credits)

-To be arranged.
-Group-start online course.
-See time schedule for details.
+Group Start online course.
+Go to time schedule for details.

 Performances from the School of Music concert season, supplemented by lecture topics related to concert repertoire.
 Analysis of applicable musical topics appropriate for enhanced appreciation of historical and cultural contexts of works performed.
 Attendance at ten concerts required.